 Overview

-This 3,137-acre preserve known for its showy display of wildflowers in spring.
-In summer, the hills turn to gold with the late evening sunlight.
+In summer, the hills of this 3,137-acre preserve turn to gold with the late evening sunlight.
 Autumn, when the fog recedes, is the ideal time to enjoy the ridge views of San Francisco Bay and the Santa Cruz Mountains through the crisp, clean air.
 Winter storms occasionally dust the top of the hills with snow.

 Diverse plant communities, miles of forest edge, and abundant springs make Russian Ridge an outstanding habitat for wildlife.
 Large numbers of raptors soar over the lush grasslands, and coyotes patrol the ridges.
 The steep forested canyons create a secure refuge for a tremendous variety of animals.